A Festival Celebrating the Lives of Sailors and the Art of Tattooing

 Live Tattoo Demonstrations

-Live Souvenir tattoos on Pride II by Chris Keaton, Founder of the Baltimore Tattoo Museum
+Live Souvenir tattoos of PRIDE II by the Baltimore Tattoo Museum

 For Info contact Lori: Lori@pride2.org.

 Not ready for a permanent tattoo?
 You can still get a souvenir.
-Try on this full color temporary tattoo designed by Chris Keaton.
+Try on this full color temporary tattoo designed by Chris Keaton, founder of the Baltimore Tattoo Museum.

 Before the electric tattoo machine was invented in 1891 by a former sailor, tattoo artists used a simple poke and stick technique.
 Aboard ship, sailors often used the materials they had on hand, such as large needles for sewing sails, India ink, laundry bluing, and even gunpowder!